MacMonterey/spark-wine/ANNOUNCE.md

-The Wine development release 10.5 is now available.
+The Wine development release 10.12 is now available.

 What's new in this release:
+  - Optional EGL backend in the X11 driver.
-  - Support for larger page sizes on ARM64.
+  - Support for Bluetooth Low Energy services.
-  - Mono engine updated to version 10.0.0.
-  - Pairing support in the Bluetooth driver.
+  - More support for generating Windows Runtime metadata in WIDL.
-  - Vulkan H.264 decoding.
-  - %GS register swapping on macOS.
+  - ARM64 builds enabled in Gitlab CI.
   - Various bug fixes.

-The source is available at <https://dl.winehq.org/wine/source/10.x/wine-10.5.tar.xz>
+The source is available at <https://dl.winehq.org/wine/source/10.x/wine-10.12.tar.xz>

 Binary packages for various distributions will be available from the respective [download sites][1].